Jim David (American football): Professional career

-David was a member of three Detroit Lions World Championship teams in the 1950s, and is widely regarded as one of the greatest players in Detroit history.
-The six-time Pro Bowler (1955–60) roamed in the Lions secondary, often referred to as "Chris' Crew", for eight seasons (1952–59) after being drafted out of Colorado A&M. David's teammates in that secondary included Hall of Famers Jack Christiansen and Yale Lary, and they were also joined by Bob Smith and Karl Karilivacz.
-He ended his career with 36 interceptions, which still ranks fifth in Lions' history, and he recorded a season-high of seven interceptions three times (1952, 1954 and 1956).
+David is widely regarded as one of the most underrated players in team history.
+The six-time Pro Bowler roamed in the Lions secondary, often referred to as "Chris' Crew", for eight seasons after being drafted out of Colorado A&M. David's teammates in that secondary included Hall of Famers Jack Christiansen and Yale Lary.
+He recorded a season-high seven interceptions three times (1952, 1954 and 1956).

-Known around the league as "The Hatchet", David was a major contributor on an instrumental Lions' defense that helped Detroit's championship teams in 1952, 1953 and 1957.
-Standing only 5-11 and weighing a little over 170 pounds, he earned the nickname "Hatchet" in 1953 when, in successive games, he delivered devastating tackles that knocked future Hall of Famers Y. A. Tittle (San Francisco 49ers) and Tom Fears (Los Angeles Rams), out of both games.
+David was undersized for his position -- 5-foot-11 and 178 pounds -- but he played bigger than his size.
+Known for an aggressive style that was the source of much consternation among opponents, he was a major contributor for Lions championship teams in the 1952, 1953 and 1957 seasons.
+David was at the center of several controversial plays, most notably in 1953, when he delivered devastating hits that knocked future Hall of Famers Y. A. Tittle (San Francisco 49ers) and Tom Fears (Los Angeles Rams) out of games.

-After retiring from the Lions, David immediately entered the pro coaching ranks - joining the Los Angeles Rams' coaching staff as defensive backs coach from 1960 to 1962.
-Jim later became the Rams' chief talent scout in 1963.
-He then joined Jack Christiansen's San Francisco 49ers coaching staff, as secondary coach, from 1964 to 1966.
+After retirement as a player, David immediately entered the coaching ranks, joining the Los Angeles Rams staff as defensive backs coach from 1960 to 1962.
+He later became the Rams chief talent scout in 1963.
+He then joined Jack Christiansen's San Francisco 49ers coaching staff as secondary coach from 1964 to 1966.

 In 1967, another former Lions' teammate and Hall of Famer, Joe Schmidt, hired David to help run the Lions' defense.
 He served in that capacity for six seasons from 1967 to 1972.
 Among the star players he coached was Hall of Famer Lem Barney, whom David presented during his Pro Football Hall of Fame enshrinement in 1992.